Shwise/Shodan-Port-Survey/README.md

 ### Python File

-First, download each of the files.
-Open the Python file in a text editor and paste your Shodan API key between the single quotes on line 8 ("API_KEY = ''").
-Save and close the file.

 Ensure the latest version of Python is installed on your machine.

+At the first execution, the program will prompt for an API key, which it will store in the current directory in a text file named '.shodan_api'.
+To clear the API key, simply delete this folder.

 <br/>